 • actors.

 Interesting fact!
-According to statistics, teachers speak louder than the norm by three decibels, which is associated with a professional habit.
+According to statistics, teachers speak three decibels louder than normal, which is due to professional habit.

 Also at risk:

 Unfortunately, the problem can be much more serious, for example, loss of voice can be a consequence of the growth of a tumor in the larynx.
-In this case, the restoration of the voice after removal of the larynx will be lengthy and requiring an integrated approach with the help of a phoniatrist.
+In this case, voice restoration after removal of the larynx will be long and demanding. integrated approach with the help of a phoniatrist.

-You can quickly return your voice if the reason for its loss is not so serious, requiring surgical treatment.
-The main task for fast voice recovery is to eliminate the annoying factor that caused the problem.
+You can quickly return your voice if the cause of its loss is not so serious and requires surgical treatment.
+The main task for quickly restoring your voice is to eliminate the irritating factor that caused the problem.
 Next, you should adhere to the following recommendations:

 ethnoscience

-Traditional recipes in the treatment of throat have been used for more than a decade.
-Many of them are indeed able to significantly improve the sound of the voice and quickly return it in case of dysphonia.
-The most effective, according to different authors, are the following:
+Traditional recipes for the treatment of throat have been used for decades.
+Many of them are indeed capable of significantly improving the sound of the voice and quickly returning it to dysphonia.
+The most effective, according to various authors, are the following:

 Drug treatment

-If the problem lies in inflammatory processes and associated pathologies, you cannot do without medication.
-If the cause of dysphonia is a bacterial infection, antibacterial drugs will be required.
-For local exposure, aerosols are used to reduce dryness in the larynx, for example:
+If the problem lies in inflammatory processes and associated pathologies, without drug treatment not enough.
+If the cause of dysphonia is bacterial infection, will require application antibacterial drugs.
+For local impact Aerosols are used to reduce dryness in the larynx, for example:

 • septefril;